kmvanneste/Work-Day-Scheduler/README.md

 ##About

 As the day progresses so do the colors of the Work-Day-Scheduler.
 The text box for the current hour of the day will be red.
-For time that has already passed will be blue, and the future is green.
+For time that has already passed will be grey, and the future is green.

 ##Appearance